canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 ---

-TODO: test more things
+TODO: test more things - see internal test plan doc
-- connectivity between the tailscale machines
-- connectivity between the tailscale machines with custom policies to headscale
-- connectivity when relayed through the derp server